 After being suspended Aug.
 17, summer conditioning was reinstated Sunday night.
 But there is no idea if there will be a season or if it will be pushed to next year.
 It is a decision fraught with no answer and no right answer when the state and CIAC poohbahs get together and come to an agreement.

 Parents are both fearful and hopeful.
 The media is divided.
 Two of the state’s high profiles columnists Mike Anthony of the Hartford Courant and Jeff Jacobs of Hearst Media have both come against playing football, Anthony Calling the CIAC decision to play last week, “shocking and shameful.’
 Anthony has come out for pushing all sports to 2021.
-Meanwhile Republican American executive sports editor Lee Lewis has called the CIAC decision to play last week a good move for now.
+Meanwhile, Republican American executive sports editor Lee Lewis has called the CIAC decision to play last week a good move for now.

 A group of students protested at CIAC headquarters last week, expressing their desire to play.
-Unofficial captain’s practices and voluntary individual workouts are in vogue as summer wanes and student-athletes look for resolution to contradictory messages.
+Unofficial captain’s practices and voluntary individual workouts are in vogue as summer wanes and student-athletes look for resolution to contradictory message.

-There is a large complexity to all of this involving a multitude of invested parties – school administrators, Boards of Education, the CIAC, the Department of Public Health, parents and most importantly the student athletes.
+There is a large complexity to all of this involving a multitude of invested parties – school administrators, Boards of Education, the CIAC, the Department of Public Health, parents, and most importantly the student athletes.
 There is a rock and a hard place quality to it all.
 There will be no universal approval of any decision.

-We can toss around a final decision and believe me there will be a lot of tossing.
-But before that we need a decision.
+We can toss around a final decision and believe me, there will be a lot of tossing.
+But before that, we need a decision.
 Where are we five months later?
 Spinning a lot of wheels in the sand.